Siege of Mostar: 9 May attack

 Fighting started in the early hours of 9 May 1993.
 Both the east and west side of Mostar came under artillery fire.
 However, the evidence remains very divided with respect to how the attack of 9 May 1993 started.
 On the eve of 9 May, both the HVO and the ARBiH were preparing for a potential attack.
 Observers of the international community all stated that the HVO had started the attack on 9 May 1993.
 The attack sparked outrage at the UN.
 UNPROFOR Commander General Lars-Eric Wahlgren called it "a major Croat attack".
 Members of the ARBiH stated that the HVO launched an attack on the ARBiH.
 According to the HVO, the ARBiH attacked the HVO-held Tihomir Mišić barracks, also known as Sjeverni logor (North Camp), on the morning of 9 May.
 Nonetheless, there are no orders confirming that either the HVO or the ARBiH launched an attack on 9 May 1993.

-In the trial against the Herzeg-Bosnia/HVO leadership the ICTY concluded that: "On 9 May 1993, the HVO launched a major attack on the ABiH in Mostar, during which it took the Vranica building complex where the headquarters of the ABiH was located.
+In the trial against the Bosnian Croat leadership the ICTY concluded that: "On 9 May 1993, the HVO launched a major attack on the ABiH in Mostar, during which it took the Vranica building complex where the headquarters of the ABiH was located.
 During this operation that lasted several days, HVO soldiers blew up the Baba Besir mosque.
 HVO soldiers conducted mass arrests of Muslims in West Mostar and separated the men from the women, children and elderly persons.
 The men belonging to the ABiH were detained in the Ministry of the Interior building and at the 'Tobacco Institute' where they were savagely beaten.
 Other men - some belonging to the ABiH and others not - were detained and beaten at the Faculty of Mechanical Engineering.
 Ten ABiH soldiers died as a result of the violence exerted upon them.
 The women, children and elderly persons of West Mostar were sent to the Heliodrom where they were held for several days before being able to return home."

 The HVO expelled Bosniaks in areas of Mostar that it controlled or sent them to camps in Dretelj, Heliodrom, Gabela, and Ljubuški where they were starved, tortured, and killed.
 The HVO became passive on all fronts with the VRS or collaborated with them.
 The exception was in Orašje, Usora, and Bihać where an alliance with the ARBiH was kept.
 Tuđman dismissed senior HV officers opposed to a war with the ARBiH and Janko Bobetko was appointed the Croatian chief of staff.